Best Heart Rate Monitor Reviews 2013

 Is a Strapless Heart Rate Monitor Right for You?

 If you hate the idea of wearing a chest strap when you exercise – don’t worry, you can get a strapless (no chest strap).
-My favorite heart rate monitor review to do was the ePulse2 because it is the only strapless heart rate monitor that gives you continuous/real-time heart rate while exercising.
+My favourite HRM review to do was the ePulse2 because it is the only strapless heart rate monitor that gives you continuous/real-time heart rate while exercising.

 There are two types of strapless: